hathibelagal-dev/instantpolyglot/docs/eng/Low_German.md

 1. Long vowels are often indicated by doubling the vowel letter:
    **Boom** ('tree'), **Huus** ('house'), **Feet** ('feet')

-2. The letter "j" is often used where Standard German uses "g", especially at the end of words:
+2. The letter “j” is often used where Standard German uses “g”, especially at the end of words:
    **Daag** or **Daach** ('day'), **Weeg** ('way')

-3. The digraph "ch" is often used for the [x] sound:
+3. The digraph “ch” is often used for the [x] sound:
    **nich** ('not'), **Nacht** ('night')

-4. The letter "ß" is not used; "ss" or "s" is used instead:
+4. The letter “ß” is not used; “ss” or “s” is used instead:
    **Water** ('water'), **Straat** ('street')

 5. Umlaut letters (ä, ö, ü) are used in some orthographies but not in others.
-Some writers prefer to use "ae", "oe", and "ue" instead:
+Some writers prefer to use “ae”, “oe”, and “ue” instead:
    **gröön** or **groen** ('green'), **Föte** or **Foete** ('feet')

-6. The digraph "th" is often simplified to "t":
+6. The digraph “th” is often simplified to “t”:
    **Tiet** ('time'), **Doot** ('death')

-7. Some writers use "v" where Standard German uses "f":
+7. Some writers use “v” where Standard German uses “f”:
    **Volk** ('people'), **vull** ('full')

-8. The ending "-en" is often written as "-n" after consonants:
+8. The ending “-en” is often written as “-n” after consonants:
    **eten** ('to eat'), but **seggn** ('to say')

 It's important to note that these conventions are not universally applied, and individual writers may have their own preferred spellings.
 This lack of standardization can make reading Low German texts challenging, especially for learners, but it also reflects the language's rich regional diversity.